 Courses on the graduate level offered outside of the I. T. C. may be taken for credit in the I. T. C. provided students express interest in them and they are recommended by the several fields and approved by the Faculty. b.
 Each candidate may write and present a satisfactory critical essay during the Senior year.
-The Essay carries two semester credit hours.
-The student's topic must be approved by his Adviser and the Dean by the first Thursday in November.
+The Essay carries two semester credits.
+The student's topic must be approved by his or her Adviser and the Vice President for Academic Affairs by the first Thursday in November.
 The first draft of the Essay must be submitted by the student to the Adviser by the first day of the second semester; the final draft by the first Thursday in April.
-The approved final draft of the Essay must be submitted to the Dean by the Adviser no later than the third Thursday in April.
+The approved final draft of the Essay must be submitted to the Vice President for Academic Affairs by the Adviser no later than the third Thursday in April.